 What’s the orange thing jammed in the front of the booster?
 That is a old garden hose spray, it was tapered and so I wound a little insulation tape around it and wedged it in the hole to stop dirt and spray getting into the booster.
 You like that?

 This was very much a repeat of the booster.
 As I was working on a shape that was easier to handle I was able to spray it on my bench.
 I sprayed the cap after a gentle rub with wire wool to make it as smooth as possible.
 Again three coats and two lacquer.
-The reservoir itself was sprayed with a Rustoleum matt black, followed by two coats of matt black spray, finally two lacquer.
+The reservoir itself was sprayed with a Rustoleum matt black, followed by two coats of matt black spray, finally two of satin lacquer.

 I am well pleased with how these have come out.
 They look almost like the natural metal after I rubbed them down the first time.
 I can now go and refit them back into the car.
 Job done.